chaos-consulting/adsberry/antennas/readme.md

 * screw the four pieces withe the loops to the antenna at an 45° angle [picture](gp05.jpg) and bend them down 45° [picture](gp06.jpg)
 * Cut each of the 5 copper pieces to exactly 68mm [picture](gp07.jpg)
 * Connect the antenna and install it in an upright position with clear line of sight

+## The pcb antenna
+The pcb antenna is a readily available pcb you find online from China.
+We build an enclosure to make it waterproof and add mounting brackets

+### Whats good
+* No soldering required
+* Already tuned to frequency
+* Very robust (good for traveling or harsh conditions)
+* Looks quite professional
+* Excellent performance

+### Whats not so good
+* A bit more expensive than the groundplane (roughly 20€ without cable)
+* If you do not want to drill a big hole for the SMA connector in the bottom you need to crimp your own sma cable after passing it trough the endcap

+### Parts needed
+* PCB Antenna (search for ADS-B 1090MHz ANT V1.0)
+* 30cm of 25mm diameter plastic tube (cable installation tube works great and is cheap)
+* 13.8cm of 16mm diameter plastic tube (cable installation tube works great and is cheap)
+* 2 plastic endcaps for 25mm diameter (chair leg caps work great)
+* 2 1/2" or 22mm conduit clamps mit m8 mounting thread
+* 2 conduit claps according to your mounting pole
+* 2 3cm long m8 threaded rods (you can use threaded rod cut to length or m8 screws from which you cut off the head)
+* sma to sma cable as long as you need, the shorter the better (we use rg58 and crimp our connectors after feeding the cable trough the endcap)

+### Tools needed
+* Screwdriver for tightening down the clamps (often a size 2 pozidriv)
+* Hacksaw with metal cutting blade

+### Building the antenna
+* Cut your 25mm diameter tube to 30cm
+* Cut your 16mm diameter tube to 13,8cm
+* Drill a hole in the center of one endcap, choose your drillbit size big enough to feed your sma cable trough
+* Feed cable trough endcap and put cap on tube (can use some glue but not needed)
+* Pull the cable trough the 25mm diameter tube ande the 16mm tube
+* Screw the sma connector to the antenna
+* the smaller tube will sit inside the bigger tube to prevent the pcb antenna from sliding down
+* pull everything carefully into the tube until the pcb sticks out about 1-2mm
+* Put the other endcap on top no hole and no glue here, so you can access the antenna lateron for repairs
+* Mount the 22mm conduit clamp on the lower end of the tube 2mm from the endcap with the cablefeed
+* Mount the second 22mm clamp a bit higher on the tube in the same direction (stay in the area where there is no pcb to avoid interference with the antenna.
+5cm clamp to clamp distance is fine)
+* Connect each of the other two conduit clams with a threaded m8 rod with the clamps on the antenna
+* Mount the thing on your mounting pole